 When the Koreans do something, they do the job properly.
 Take hybrid and electric cars.
 Other brands offer a hybrid.
 Or a Plug-in Hybrid.
 Or a full-electric contender.
 With this IONIQ model, Hyundai is able to offer all three.
 The most affordable parallel hybrid variant is a Toyota Prius rival, the full-electric model is primarily up against the Nissan LEAF and the Plug-in hybrid version is there to take on cars like Volkswagen's Golf GTE and the Plug-in version of the MINI Countryman.
 It's quite a product offensive.

 It's even more impressive to note that Hyundai hasn't just copied its rivals but improved upon them.
 The parallel hybrid variant, for example, has a combined power output of 139bhp; compare that to the 122bhp figure you get in that rival Toyota Prius.
-Meanwhile, the full-electric version has an operating range of 174 miles; compare that to the 155 mile figure you get in a Nissan LEAF.
+Meanwhile, the full-electric version now has a WLTP-rated operating range of 182 miles.

-Following a full test, we can confirm that what Hyundai is offering here is very impressive.
 The parallel hybrid version that most will choose features a 104bhp 1.6-litre Kappa petrol unit that the Koreans say boasts 40% thermal efficiency; apparently, that's very good.
 It works with an electric motor situated under the rear seats, that powered by a 1.56kWh battery.
 The combined hybrid system puts out 139bhp, 17bhp more than a Prius.
 The IONIQ also delivers its performance more smoothly than a Prius too.
 There's the automatic gearbox that all hybrids of this sort have to have, but in this case, it's a modern DCT dual-clutch affair, rather than the jerky belt-driven CVT auto unit that Toyota persists with.
 In an IONIQ Plug-in, there's obviously much more potential for extended full-electric use, thanks to the greater capacity of a considerably larger 8.9kWh battery that drives a pokier 61PS electric motor.
 Despite that, total system output remains pegged at 141PS, so ultimate performance is pretty much the same as it is with the ordinary Hybrid variant.
-The final option is the full-Electric IONIQ model, which uses a 120PS electric motor powered by a 28kWh battery capable of an NEDC-rated 174 mile driving range.
+The final option is the full-Electric IONIQ model, which uses a 120PS electric motor powered by an upgraded 38.3kWh battery capable of a WLTP-rated 182 mile driving range.

 Whatever IONIQ derivative you choose, on the road, you won't be expecting any handling fireworks - but that's not the point of this kind of car.
 The ride is good though, as this Hyundai gets an advanced multi-link rear suspension system - or at least the hybrid versions do; the full-EV model has a simpler set-up to free up bootspace.
 Talking of the full-EV model, its party piece is an impressively long operating range by battery class standards.
 Hyundai reckons this car will go nearly 20% further on a charge than a comparable Nissan LEAF.